8-year-old Tom takes to Goodwood race track in retro J40 pedal car beautifully restored by Repair Shop's Dominic Chinea

-He’ll be joining over 50 children, aged 4 to 11, for what has become something of a Goodwood Revival staple: a pedal car race that sees participants sprinting to their car and peddling as hard as possible down a 230 metre track.
+He’ll be joining over 50 children, aged four to 11, for what has become something of a Goodwood Revival staple: a pedal car race that sees participants sprinting to their car and peddaling as possible down a 230 metre track.

 It’s been called the world’s cutest race by some and, watching the racers swerve past the chicane and jostle for prime position, it’s hard to disagree.
-But it’s also hard not to be at least a little bit jealous of the peddle cars themselves; built by Austin Cars between 1949 to 1971, they’re a kind of dream toy; with hand-breaks, working headlights and real horns built into a beautifully designed chassis that practically glitters with mid-century charm.
+But it’s also hard not to be at least a little bit jealous of the pedal cars themselves.
+Built by Austin Cars between 1949 to 1971, they’re a kind of dream toy; with hand-brakes, working headlights and real horns built into a beautifully designed chassis that practically glitters with mid-century charm.

-Thomas’ model dates back to 1965 and it was a ‘complete wreck’ before Dominic got his hands on it.
-The finished article, with its gorgeously restored blue chassis, functioning breaks and smooth pedals, is the result of countless hours of hard work; much of it documented on Dominic’s YouTube channel.
+Thomas’ model was a ‘complete wreck’ before Dominic got his hands on it.
+The finished article, with its gorgeously restored blue chassis, functioning brakes and smooth pedals, is the result of countless hours of hard work; much of it documented on Dominic’s YouTube channel.

 "There was barely anything left.
 Every single panel was completely rotten through.
 Me and my friend John literally dissected the whole thing.